DigitalPublishingToolkit/Money-Lab-Reader/md/3_1-Golumbia.md

 deflationary spirals anyone has ever seen?
-Bitcoin itself, the ‘existential threat to the liberal nation state’.[^32] Any sane person putting their life’s savings into Bitcoin among all world currencies right now is as foolish as a Dutch person buying tulips bulbs.
+Bitcoin itself, the ‘existential threat to the liberal nation state’.[^32] Any sane person putting their life’s savings into Bitcoin among all world currencies right now is as foolish as a Dutch person buying tulip bulbs.
 That is because the problems with currencies actually aren’t formal, or mechanical, or algorithmic, despite what Bitcoin propagandists desperately want us to believe.
 They are social and political problems